rovingpen/path-of-the-kings/chapter-13.md

 He wasn't, but that didn't really offer her any consolation.
 Still, there was a single thought about the entire situation that wouldn't leave her alone, and that could very well make a difference in her bid for freedom.

 As she expected all the gems she had hidden in her clothes were gone.
 It was normal that they would be removed, since she could use them simply by vocal activation and without the use of her circuits.
-Then why hadn't the Servant taken away the gems she had hidden.... *elsewhere*?
+Then why hadn't the Servant taken away the gems she had hidden... *elsewhere*?

 Sure, just about every Magus would have missed them, but there was no way in hell that Caster, the Servant most proficient in Thaumaturgy, would have missed them.